-The only element to be deducted from the Solvency II excess of assets over liabilities for obtaining the reconciliation reserve is the ordinary share capital in the amount of 10.0 CHF millions (YE2017: 10.0 CHF millions).
-No ordinary dividends are foreseen to be paid in 2019 for business year 2018.
-LFL has distributed an extraordinary dividend of 25.0 CHF millions in 2018.
+The only element to be deducted from the Solvency II excess of assets over liabilities for obtaining the reconciliation reserve is the ordinary share capital in the amount of 10.0 CHF millions (YE2018: 10.0 CHF millions).
+No ordinary dividends are foreseen to be paid in 2020 for business year 2019, the same as in 2019.